Categories

 Religious

-“I’m not saying this because I need anything, for I have learned how to be content in any circumstance.
+“I’m not saying this because I need anything, for I have earned how to be content in any circumstance.
 I know the experience of being in need and of having more than enough; I have learned the secret to being content in any and every circumstance, whether full or hungry or whether having plenty or being poor.
 I can endure all these things through the power of the one who gives me strength.”

-Philippians 4:11–13
+Philippians 4:11-13 (Common English Bible)

 Joy,